 The Verdict: Choose a 22” to 24” monitor for 1080p resolution.
 You can find a list of the best 1080p monitors here.

 Best 1440p Monitor Size

 The perfect size monitor for gaming may very well rest in the sweet spot between HD and 4K, also known as 1440p or QHD.
-It combines the best of both words to deliver breathtaking graphics while remaining relatively affordable.
-Not only that, but 1440p monitors are often loaded with the latest FreeSync or G-Sync tech for insanely high refresh rates.
+It combines the best of both worlds to deliver breathtaking graphics while remaining relatively affordable.
+Not only that, but 1440p monitors have often loaded with the latest FreeSync or G-Sync tech for insanely high refresh rates.